bedrockio/model/README.md

 For this reason calling `populate` manually is highly preferable, however in complex situations this can easily be a lot of overhead.
-The include module attempts to greatly streamline this process by adding an `include` method to
+The include module attempts to streamline this process by adding an `include` method to queries:
-queries:

 ```js
 const product = await Product.findById(id).include([